Building a basic DIY off-grid solar power system is a fun, challenging, and worthwhile journey to make.

-An off-grid solar system is a stand-alone electrical power system that uses solar energy as its resource.
+An off-grid solar system is a stand-alone electrical power system that uses solar energy as its resource – independent from the grid.
 Of course, it is not connected to the main public utilities (especially the electricity grid).
 Instead, it generates DC electricity from solar panels and stores it using batteries.
-This type of system is able to power the home appliances by converting the stored DC electricity into AC using an off-grid inverter.
+This type of system is able to power home appliances by converting the stored DC electricity into AC using an off-grid inverter.

 Furthermore, I will give you a simple explanation of what an off-grid solar power system is.
 Some articles and books talk about this topic but, they can be confusing sometimes.
 The main goal is to give you a strong start for your DIY off-grid solar system project.

 Here, you will see a couple of wiring diagrams for a typical off-grid solar system.
 A wiring diagram, by the way, is a simple depiction of how each component of a system is connected.
 Typically, an off-grid solar power system includes solar modules, DC cables, a battery, a charge controller, and a battery inverter.

 The first part, which is off-grid, means being independent of the common electrical grid.
 In other words, it means moving away and being disconnected from the utility pole, transformer, or substation that the energy utility owns.

 Going off-the-grid means supplying your own electricity source instead of getting it from the public power grid.
 It also means generating electricity to power home appliances, lighting, and other electrical equipment using an alternative source.

 What is a Solar PV System?

 The second part, the ‘solar PV system’ or solar photovoltaic system, means an electrical network that uses solar energy to supply electrical power.
 In simple terms, this is a power plant that only uses sunlight as its primary resource.
 It is mainly composed of solar modules, charge controllers, batteries, and electrical loads.